Work Closely With Your Doctor

 A strong partnership between you and your doctor is key to getting great care and reducing costs.
 A doctor who not only knows your medical history but understands what's important to you may be the resource you need most when you face a major health care decision.

-Find a Doctor Who Will Be a Partner Back to top
+Find a Doctor Who Will Be a Partner

 A primary care physician such as a family medicine doctor or an internist who knows and understands your needs can be your most valuable health partner.
 Specialists who work on separate health problems may not see your whole health picture or get a good understanding of what's important to you.
 When you choose a doctor, there are lots of questions to ask, but these three matter the most: